Laws and Regulations

 Recommendations for EUDR Compliance

-To sell products made from commodities that come from forested lands, the seller must be able to show valid and verified evidence of the original plot of land which the raw materials have been harvested from.
-This can be done with documentation such as a due diligence statement from the supplier.
+To sell products made from commodities that come from forested lands, the seller must be able to show valid and verified evidence of the original plot of land which the raw materials have been harvested from, as well as the time of harvest, and a connection to the product and supply chain.

 How TrusTrace can help